 Graduate students are required to be a minimum of nine (9) credit hours to be considered “full-time”.
 Again, you will need to receive authorization from the International Academic Advisor before you are allowed to drop below full-time and will only be considered under extenuating circumstances as lined out by SEVP.

 Maintain "Presence on Campus"

 F-1 students are required to be seen on campus.
-They are not allowed to take a full course of study in online/ITV courses.
-Only 3 credit hours of online/ITV courses can count towards your minimum credit hour requirement.
-Undergraduate students must enroll in 9 credit hours of traditional courses before they may enroll in a 3 credit hour online OR ITV course.
-Graduate students must enroll in 6 credit hours of traditional courses before they may enroll in a 3 credit hour online OR ITV course.
+They are not allowed to take a full course of study in online courses.
+Only 3 credit hours of online courses is allowed each semester.
+Undergraduate students must enroll in 9 credit hours of traditional courses before they may enroll in a 3 credit hour online course.
+Graduate students must enroll in 6 credit hours of traditional courses before they may enroll in a 3 credit hour online course.
 There are very limited exceptions to this rule.
 Please contact the International Academic Advisor for specification.

 Extend your I-20 as needed

 If your program will require more time that originally granted, you will need to notify your International Office at least 30 days prior to the end date in Section 3 of your Form I-20, in order to allow enough time to obtain the necessary documentation to maintain your F-1 visa.